 That said, if I had it to do all over again, I might still build this display, but I'd do it differently.

-I've written before about how Dr. Sandra Hughes-Hassell's work on library displays altered my thinking when it came to building book displays, but it's worth mentioning again.
+I've written before about how Dr. Sandra Hughes-Hassell's work on library displays altered my thinking when it came to approaching this work, but it's worth mentioning again.
 She advocates for using book displays as an opportunity to affect social justice.
-This is a powerful and important message.
-AND it elevates our practice by, literally, putting our work (in addressing the literacy needs of our most vulnerable students) on display for the whole world to see.
-Dr. Hughes-Hassell focuses her work, in this area, on affecting literacy rates among African American students, but I believe her advice can be applied more broadly.
+Her "Model of Librarian Involvement" upended my existing efforts in the best way possible.
+More importantly, however, it elevates our practice by, literally, putting our work (in addressing the literacy needs of our most vulnerable students) on display for the whole world to see.
+Dr. Hughes-Hassell focuses her efforts, in this area, on affecting literacy rates among African American students, but I believe her advice can be applied more broadly.

 Sure... book displays wrapped in caution tape during Banned Books Week are good fun and raise awareness of an important topic, but I just don't think that's good enough.
 Too often we view our displays as a way to communicate an idea, when really we should think of them as a chance to connect with kids.
 Every display presents us with an opportunity to tackle big things: to address individual student needs, to awaken dormant readers, and to engage all kids in meaningful conversations about books, reading and their lives as learners.
 What's more, it is my strong belief that every display we build sends a message (not just to our students, but to everyone who walks through the door) about what we value and the purpose of our work with students.
 Why would we waste that valuable real estate on displays that don't tell the real story of how librarians make a difference for kids?